DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Supported tools
 The `src/main/java/bio/terra/cli/app/supported/` directory contains (external) tools that the CLI supports.
-Currently these tools can be called from the top-level, so it looks the same as it would if you called it on your local terminal, only with `terra` prefixed.
+Currently these tools can be called from the top-level, so it looks the same as it would if you called it on your local terminal, only with a `terra` prefix.
 For example:
 ```
 terra gsutil ls
 terra bq version
 terra nextflow run hello
 ```

+These tools are collected in the `SupportedApp` enum class, which also tracks whether they follow the enable/stop pattern.

-This is the section that is most likely to evolve significantly.
+This section of the code is likely to evolve significantly.

 #### Utility methods
 The `src/main/java/bio/terra/cli/utils/` directory contains utility methods that are not strictly related to the CLI.